vigneshraamachandran/football-demo/README.md

-# this application is caontain the super star players on football and the upcoming matches from 14/05/2022 to 16/05/2022 and current famous leagues states.
+# This application based on football created using React framework, this is a small scale project for a practice purpose.

 #description : this application contains simple feilds only

 #1.
 Player - which contains players (only few beacues lake of sources).

 #2.
 Matches - which contains upcoming matches for two day from 14/05/2022.

 #3.
 Leagues - which contains current(14/05/2022) league championship states.